 Surety companies will run a credit check on the applicant to determine eligibility and pricing for the Schenectady Auctioneer Bond.
 Applicants with excellent credit and work experience can expect to receive the best rates.
 Applicants with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the applicant’s credit.

 How Much Does the Schenectady Auctioneer Bond Cost?

-The Schenectady Auctioneer bond can cost anywhere between $250 to $2,500 per year.
+The Schenectady Auctioneer bond can cost anywhere between $250 to $2,500 per year or $25 to $250 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 $50,000 Auctioneer Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 |600 – 624||$750||$75|